-Today’s star is the guided wave radar, a kind of radar level measurement that constitutes a category of its own.
-This is the only kind of radar which doesn’t count as non-contact level measurement, due to contact with the measured product.
+Today’s star is the guided wave radar, a kind of radar level measurement device that constitutes a category of its own.
+This is the only kind of radar that doesn’t count as non-contact level measurement, due to contact with the measured product.
 Why?
 How?
 Read on to find out.

 Guided wave radar vs non-contact radar level transmitter